 An advantage of robocalls is that the candidate can be heard by many constituents without the effort of that candidate making hundreds of calls.
 They can also take one message from an influential person and distribute it to many people.
 A disadvantage of robocalls is that they are less genuine and may be ignored by some.

-The website Local Victory gives tips on what makes an effective robocall: “The real place where they shine is as a quick, cheap way to get out breaking news (like an endorsement right before Election Day) or to respond to last minute attacks from your opponent.
+Local Victory gives tips on what makes an effective robocall: “The real place where they shine is as a quick, cheap way to get out breaking news (like an endorsement right before Election Day) or to respond to last minute attacks from your opponent.
 Watch out though, some voters get turned off by too many robocalls.
 Even if your campaign only does one or two rounds of calls, if your opponents have been bombarding the phone lines with calls, the voters may penalize you when they hear your call”